 Electric Vehicle recharging points to be provided to support the use of low emission vehicles.
+See EV Parking Guidance table within this document for further guidance.

 Parking Guidance for Use Class B1: Business

 Offices (other than those that fall within A2), Research and development of products and processes, Light Industry appropriate in a residential area.